Renz2299/mp4_eco_roots/README.md

 ## Site Development & Features

-### Project Setup (Commits from 22nd Dec)
+### Project Setup

+Commits from 22nd Dec:

-First, the repositiory was created on GitHub using the Code Institute GitPod template and then opened in GitPod.
+- First, the repositiory was created on GitHub using the Code Institute GitPod template and then opened in GitPod.
 To create a new django project the command 'python3 django-admin startproject' was used to create the project folder and initial python files.
 ![Initial file structure of the project](readme_imgs/project_setup_1.png)

-### Authentication & Authorisation (Commits from 22nd Dec)
+### Authentication & Authorisation

+**Commits from 22nd Dec:**

 For user authenication in this project, django-allauth was used.
 To setup allauth it first had to be installed used the command 'pip3 install django-allauth'.
 After installing allauth, all the projects requirements were now installed, therefore the versions were frozen into the requirements.txt file using 'pip3 freeze -r requirements.txt'.